inpsyde/wp-translation-downloader/docs/Configuration.md

 ## Exclude specific packages

-To exclude specific packages you can use the following configuration:
+It is possible to exclude packages from being processed.
+Takethe following example:

 ```json
 {